bobgeorgethe3rd/bee/Bee What you need.md

 - (Optional) Ribbons/Tapes/Cords for neck ties and bands as long as neck tie and/or band and as wide as Neck Tie Width and/or Band Tie Width
 <Note>

-The lining fabric is if you want to make this pattern reversible.
-If you don't you only need the main fabric.
+The lining fabric is only needed if you want to make this pattern reversible.
+If you don't, you only need the main fabric.
 You can use a serger/overlocker to construct this pattern but it is not mandatory.
-Ribbons/Tapes/Cords can be used instead of making custom ties just make sure to get more than you need and that you cut down to size after construction.
+Ribbons/Tapes/Cords can be used instead of making custom ties.
+Just make sure to get more than you need and that you cut down to size after construction.

 </Note>